 Multi-generational approach: This includes the person in recovery as well as their children, parent(s), grandparent(s) and/or any other caregiver or family members who are part of their recovery journey.

-Mutual-aid groups: These organizations provide nonclinical and non-professional help to achieve long-term recovery from addiction.
+Mutual-aid groups: These organizations provide nonclinical and non-professional help to achieve long-term recovery from substance use challenges.
 The most well-known is the 12-step group.

 Peer support: SAMHSA defines peer support services as those delivered by individuals who have common life experiences with the people they are serving.
 The peers can be called peer specialist, peer advocate, peer navigator, wellness advocate or recovery specialist.